molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Then, a second version is built that *enhances* the first version by adding new features.
 The enhanced version checks whether the client supports newer web technologies, then uses them safely.
 If the client meets the requirements for a certain feature, that feature is activated.

 This process is repeated, creating a third, fourth, fifth version and so on.
-That’s why it’s called *Progressive* Enhancement.
+That’s why it is called *Progressive* Enhancement.
 In theory, the website can be enhanced endlessly while staying robust and accessible to devices and browsers with restricted capabilities.

 ### Graceful Degradation vs. Progressive Enhancement